phuti652-kotetsu/fakenews-detector/README.md

 ## 📖 Overview

-**Fake News Detector** is a machine learning–powered web application built to help users verify the authenticity of online news articles.
+Fake News Detector is a machine learning-based web application that was constructed to assist users to confirm the authenticity of news articles online.

-By entering a news headline, article text, or link, the system:
+On entering a news headline, article text, or link the system:

-1. Analyzes the content using trained ML models.
+Scans the content on trainedML models.
-2. Classifies it as **Real** 🟢 or **Fake** 🔴.
+Classifies it as Real  or Fake .
-3. Provides a **confidence score** and **summary**.
+Gives out a score and summary on confidence.
-4. Allows users to give **feedback**, helping the model continuously improve.
+The users can provide their feedback to ensure that the model improves continuously.

-This project was developed as part of a **university research and development initiative** focused on **AI in media literacy**.
+The present project was created as one of the research and development projects of a university concerning AI in media literacy.

 ---